 Getting Started

-This guide gets you to a first working cube and pipeline as quickly as possible, while showing how the same code scales up when datasets are large.
+This guide gets you to a first working streaming workflow as quickly as possible, while showing how the same code scales up when datasets are large.

 Installation